I grew up in Mississauga, a suburb of Toronto. But I spent most of my time in gymnasiums, upside down on my hands.

 For her Master’s thesis, Jackie investigated the information needs of breast cancer patients in pain.
-This work led to the development of the Virtual Coach for Pain Management, a clinical appointment preparation tool, which coaches patients to prepare questions to ask their health care team about their pain.
+This work led to the development of the Virtual Coach for Pain Management, a web-based clinical appointment preparation tool, which coaches patients to prepare questions to ask their health care team about their pain.
 As an undergraduate, she studied Physiology and Neuroscience at McGill University in Montreal, Quebec.

 Outside of academia, Jackie is known for her unique hand and head balancing skills – a testament to her previous career as a gymnast and member of the Canadian National Artistic Gymnastics Team.